updated on:

 Stijn Debrouwere

 A mistake many founders make is sharing with their employees a few general metrics once a year (like Churn and MRR).
 Such practice doesn't give the team much sense of what was right or wrong.
 Moreover, they can't get a clear idea of cause and effect.
-You better keep them in a loop, so when they notice any drop in key metrics, they can immediately dig into a problem and offer solutions.
+Instead, keeping them in the loop with modern SaaS KPI dashboards that provide continuous visibility into metrics such as customer acquisition, new customers, and annual recurring revenue, helping teams quickly notice any drop in key SaaS metrics, so they can immediately dig into a problem and offer solutions for improvement.

 Types of SaaS dashboards